Aaron Mittelstet, Ph.D.

 - Mittelstet, A.R., D.M.
 Heeren, G.A.
 Fox, D.E.
 Storm, M.J.
 White, and R. B. Miller, 2011.
 Comparison of subsurface and surface runoff phosphorus.
 Agriculture, Ecosystems, and Environment.
 141: 417-425.

 - Fox, G.A., D.M.
 Heeren, R.B.
 Miller, A.R.
 Mittelstet, and D.E.
 Storm.
 2011, Flow and transport experiments for a streambank seep originating from a preferential flow pathway.
 Journal of Hydrology.
 403: 360-366.

 - Heeren, D.M., G.A.
 Fox, R.B Miller, D.E.
 Storm, A.K Fox, C.J.
 Penn, T. Halihan, and A.R.
 Mittelstet, 2011.
 Stage-dependent transient storage of phosphorus in alluvial floodplains.
 Hydrological Processes.
 25(20): 3230-3243.

 - Mittelstet, A.R., M.D.
 Smolen, G.A.
 Fox, and D.A.
 Adams, 2011.
 Comparison of aquifer sustainability under groundwater administrations in Oklahoma and Texas.
 Journal of the American Water Resource Association.
 47(2): 424-431.

-- “Application of Remote Sensing to Watershed Hydrologic/Water Quality Modeling,” 2014 Oklahoma Workshop on Remote Sensing Technology and Application, Norman, OK, November 12, 2014.
+- A.R.
+Mittelstet and D.E.
+Storm.
+(2014) “Application of Remote Sensing to Watershed Hydrologic/Water Quality Modeling”, Invited Speaker at the Oklahoma Workshop on Remote Sensing Technology and Application, Norman, OK, November 12, 2014.